brentdanley/brentdanley_svelte/src/routes/blog/hello-world.md

     import CloudinaryImage from '$lib/components/CloudinaryImage.svelte'
 </script>

 Welcome to my new blog!
-(Actually, it's statisticaly probabable that this site is not new when you're reading this, but it's certainly new while I'm drafting this post.)
+(Actually, it's statistically probabable that this site is not new when you're reading this, but it's certainly new while I'm drafting this post.)

 ## This _new_ site is written in SvelteKit